 He had no such obstacle anymore.
 So he didn’t have to lie.

 He'd scorned cultivators for their desire for superiority, but how did he wake up every single day?

 Did I not believe I was more than they were?

 Does that not make me a massive hypocrite?

 He knew he didn’t.
 Countless of his brothers and sisters had died during his life alone, and he never even shed a tear.
 So why was he pretending that he cared about peace?
 Why was he acting as if anyone deserved peace?

 Neave was a child, too.
 But he was also a liar.

 The other children from the sect had beaten and tortured him.
 If adults did to each other what other disciples did to Neave, it would be obvious to anyone how fucked up such behavior was.

-There was no such thing as a group of individuals that was innocent by default.
-Should it all be burned down then?
+There was no such thing as a group of innocent individuals.
+Should it all be burned down, then?
 No, Neave didn’t believe that.
 What did he believe in then?
 By what creed should he live his life?
 Or should he accept oblivion and let his mind be torn apart by the tides of time?
 So he asked.

 What did he want?